ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 VOSTOK is an experiment attempting to answer the question,

-‘Can you write a sci-fi novel with a minimum amount of exposition, and if so, how much exposition you need to make it work?’
+> Can you write a sci-fi novel with a minimum amount of exposition, and if so, how much exposition you need to make it work?

 It took me years to find an answer.
-The initial drafts portioned out exposition only through dialogue — the speculative layer of the novel was painted with just a few brush strokes, but the resulting painting was too abstract to have much resonance.
+The initial drafts portioned out exposition only through dialogue.
+The speculative layer of the novel was painted with just a few brush strokes, and the resulting painting was too abstract to have much resonance.

 Then I added some environmental storytelling: the sci-fi part of the story was told also through ads, leaflets, TV and radio programs.
 The result was better, but it wasn’t quite it.

 I started layering the novel with different texts: snippets of newspaper articles, encyclopaedic entries, fragments of instruction manuals.
-Only then the sci-fi portion of the novel became defined enough for it to make a resonant whole with the realistic part.
+Only then did the sci-fi portion of the novel become defined enough for it to make a meaningful whole with the realistic part.

 ## Failure or success?